FRC-Team2655/2016-Competition-Code/README.md

   - A "Drive Straight" function was implemented to aid in crossing defenses during teleop
   - Both the IMU and Gyro/Accel board are supported in the code and can be swapped by a single boolean in Robot Main.vi

 Feel free to clone/fork the project and take a look around!
 Every effort has been made to keep the code as modular as possible.
 If you have any questions, open a request!
-IMU code was integrated from [this](https://github.com/juchong/ADIS16448-RoboRIO-Driver) repository.
+IMU code was integrated from the official [ADIS16448 RoboRIO Driver](https://github.com/juchong/ADIS16448-RoboRIO-Driver) repository.